Fayetteville police investigate shooting

-FAYETTEVILLE -- Police are investigating a shooting reported at 1:25 a.m. this morning in the 800 block of Piedmont Place.
+FAYETTEVILLE -- Police are investigating a shooting that happened about 1:30 a.m.
+Tuesday in the 800 block of Piedmont Place.

-According to information from a post on Fayetteville Police Department's Facebook page, when officers arrived they found one person at that location with a non-life threatening gunshot wound to the torso.
-Sgt.
-Anthony Murphy said the person shot was a male juvenile.
+Police officers found a male juvenile with a gunshot wound to the torso, according to Sgt.
+Anthony Murphy.

 ADVERTISEMENT